falanster/drupalsliot2/sites/all/modules/nicemessages/README.txt

 Module written by blazey (http://drupal.org/user/353861) for the monthly Meant4 Drupal Contrib Contest (http://meant4.com).
-Module co-maintained by digidog (http://drupal.org/user/1001934)
+Since 2011 module maintained by Digidog (http://drupal.org/user/1001934)

 Installation
 ============

-1) Copy nicemessages to your sites/all/modules or sites/$sitename/modules.
+1) Download nicemessages from project page and copy it to sites/all/modules or sites/$sitename/modules.
-2) Download/copy jQuery jGrowl plugin
+2) Download jGrowl from http://stanlemon.net/projects/jgrowl.html, unpack and rename it to 'jgrowl' and move it into the directory sites/all/libraries/.
-   from here (http://stanlemon.net/projects/jgrowl.html) to sites/all/libraries.
+3) Enable module at admin/modules and (de)activate it individually at each user profile.
-3) Enable module at admin/modules.
+4) Detailed settings can be changed at admin/config (position, color, fading time, etc.)

 Settings
 ========